 The Reindeer Herder’s Festival has also become an event in which the Nenets are able to share with the world a fascinating slice of their unique culture.
 On a Yamal tour during the festival season, you’ll also have the chance to stay with a Nenets family far from the city, giving you an amazing opportunity to fully immerse yourself in the nomadic way of life.
 With a bit of luck, at this time of year, you might even get to witness the Northern Lights streaking across the pristine polar sky.

-The Aurora Borealis is usually observed during Winter, most commonly between September and May, and best of all in January and February.
+The Aurora Borealis is usually observed during winter, most commonly between September and May, and best of all in January and February.
 The prime season for catching this spectacular celestial light show is the New Moon in February, when the Aurora is commonly sighted for around two weeks straight.

 February, deep winter in Yamal, is one of the few months the Nenets don’t migrate.
 On the other hand, it can be a great time to experience a more relaxed homestay with the Nenets, as long as you can withstand the extreme cold!

 Nearly all tour groups and independent travellers begin their journey deeper into the Yamal region from Salekhard, the capital of the Yamalo-Nenets Autonomous Region.
-The only other feasible access point from the rest of Russia the town of Labytnangi, 30km away from Salekhard.

 Note that some parts of the Yamalo-Nenets Autonomous Region may require a special Border Zone permit for outsiders to be granted access.
 Your tour agency will advise you in advance if you need to apply for this permit for your particular trip.
 If your tour requires this permit, it must be arranged 2 months in advance.